Dean Cromwell: Career

 After retiring, Cromwell continued to serve as an advisor in track and field, and briefly was the field announcer for the National Football League's Los Angeles Rams.
 He died at age 82 at his Los Angeles home after suffering a heart attack; he had suffered a previous attack in March of the same year.
 He was survived by his wife Gertrude and their three sons; his cremated remains were interred at Twin Oaks Cemetery in Turner, Oregon.
 He was inducted into the National Track & Field Hall of Fame in its inaugural class in 1974, and into the USC Athletic Hall of Fame in its second class in 1995.
 He is also a member of the Occidental College Track and Field Hall of Fame.

 Cromwell can be seen as a contestant on the December 16, 1954 edition of You Bet Your Life (season 5, episode 14).

-Controversy
+Racism and Anti-Semetism

 In order to curry favor with Avery Brundage, U.S. Olympic Committee Chairman, Cromwell joined the isolationist America First Committee, of which Brundage was a founding member and organizer.

-As a coach in Berlin in 1936, Cromwell held the only two Jewish American sprinters - Marty Glickman and Sam Stoller - away from the 4x100m relay team.
-It is said that he wanted to please Brundage, the head of the United States, who was soon the head of the IOC, was a well-known Nazi supporter, who wanted not to offend Adolf Hitler by being a Jewish emissary.
+As a coach in Berlin in 1936, Cromwell held the only two Jewish American sprinters — Marty Glickman and Sam Stoller — away from the 4x100m relay team.
+It is said that he wanted to please Brundage, the head of the United States' National Olympic Committee (NOC), which was then called the American Olympic Committee (AOC), and who was soon the head of the IOC.
+Brundage was a well-known Nazi supporter, who wanted not to offend Adolf Hitler by being a Jewish emissary.
 He never regretted his actions.

+Despite coaching Jesse Owens in Berlin, Cromwell held racist opinions of African-American athletes.
+"The Negro excels in the events he does because he is closer to the primitive than the white man," he wrote in Championship Technique in Track and Field in 1941.
+"It was not long ago that his ability to sprint and jump was a life-and-death matter to him in the jungle.
+His muscles are pliable, and his easygoing disposition is a valuable aid to the mental and physical relaxation that a runner and jumper must have."

+USC named its track and field facility Cromwell Field after him, which in the 2020s sparked controversy.
+In January 2023, USC announced it would rename the field Allyson Felix Field, after the 11-time Olympic medalist who is a graduate of the university.